 You can shape the review as per your needs.
 For instance, if you want to focus on product features, ask relevant questions.
 If you want to focus on packaging, ask packaging-related questions.

 All high-quality video testimonials are in a way interview testimonials.

 Have you created your business account on niche review and testimonial sites?
 Do you check third-party sites and forums where your consumers can share their testimonials?

-Because Google Maps is visited by millions of people every single day, it asks users to share their review once they visit a place, it has a scoring system, and Google Maps is trustworthy.
+Because Google Maps is visited by millions of people every single day.
+Most importantly, it asks users to share their review once they visit a place.

 Here is what you need to do to get testimonials by active social listening: